yusuf-youth/Counter-Pro/README.md

 <img src="https://henryegloff.com/media/simple-counter-app-design.jpg" width="500" />
 <br />

-This is a modern counter <a target="_blank" href="https://yusuf-youth.github.io/Counter-Pro/">app</a> built with React that focuses on user experience and robust state management.
+Counter Pro counter <a target="_blank" href="https://yusuf-youth.github.io/Counter-Pro/">app</a> built with React that focuses on user experience and robust state management.
 It features a customizable title, persistent data storage using localStorage, and a dynamic dark/light theme.
 The app is a showcase of clean code practices, including the use of useReducer, context, and custom hooks for a well-organized codebase.

 <h2>Project Features</h2>
 The project has several features that are worth paying attention to.